On slow nights at the poker table, you sometimes have to create your own luck.

 It didn’t take long for me to ascertain the relatively, conservative make-up of the table.
 With no monster stacks and no aggressive raisers, it wasn’t long before I decided to test the waters.
 It was either that or sit there all night like a bump on a log with blind after valuable blind eroding my chip stack.
 I decided to take a shot on a couple of hands that were playable under the circumstances.
 Note: before you go trying this at home, there are a few things you should consider before adopting this sort of table behavior.

 First, know what the hell you’re doing, always good advice at a poker table, but particularly when you’re entering hands with the odds stacked against you.
 Be aware of how much you’re willing to risk, or more appropriately, lose.
+To build confidence in your game, you can play online at Old Havana Casino before heading out to the tables.

 Second, understand who you’re playing against.
 Their chip stacks need draw your attention.
 How passive or aggressive have they been playing, and how do they perceive your play?
 If you haven’t played a hand in thirty minutes, then all of a sudden throw out a healthy raise, those who have been paying attention are going to put you on a hand, whether you’re holding one or not.